 Probiotics – Probiotics reduce nasal inflammation and promote healthy mucus membrane function.

 Nasal Wash – (Neti Pots) Nasal irrigation clears the sinuses of excess mucus, debris, allergens, and toxins.
 These gentle saline washes also encourage membranes to produce thinner mucus.

 Cayenne – This spicy food clears nasal congestion and improves mucus flow immediately.

 Alliums – Garlic, leeks, shallots, and onions contain sulfur compounds that break up mucus and fight inflammation.

-Others to consider: oregano, ginger, horseradish, mandarin oranges, and steam inhalation with essential oils like eucalyptus, peppermint, and rosemary.
+Others to consider include oregano, ginger, horseradish, mandarin oranges, and steam inhalation with essential oils like eucalyptus, peppermint, and rosemary.

 Stinging Nettle – The leaves of this plant block histamine and the release of enzymes that lead to those runny noses and itchy eyes.